-Til Ladoo is a delicious Indian sweet made with sesame seeds (til) and jaggery (gud).
-The ladoos are especially made on festivals like ‘Makar Sankranti‘ or ‘Lohri‘ but they taste so good that you would not mind making them otherwise too.
+Till ke laddu or sesame laddu is a delicious Indian sweet made especially on festivals like ‘Makar Sankranti‘ or ‘Lohri‘ but they taste so good that you would not mind making them otherwise too.
+These til laddu are known by different regional names like ‘Tilgul ladoo’, ‘Til gud laddu’ or ‘Ellu Urundai’ (in tamil).
+‘Ellu’ means sesame and ‘Urundai’ means balls’ .

 In India, every seasons has its own festivals and each festival comes up with its own delicacies.
 January season is the peak winter season in Northern India and also when we celebrate ‘Sakat‘, ‘Makar Sankranti‘ and ‘Lohri‘.
 As til, gud, peanuts are considered very good for consuming in winters, most of the seasonal preparations makes generous use of these ingredients.

-If you think in deep about it, peanuts, sesame are rich source of healthy fats or oils.
+If you think about it, peanuts, sesame are rich source of healthy fats or oils.
 In winters when our bodies are dry and food craving are at the peak, sweets like Til Laddu, Peanut Chikki, Til ki Chikki and Gajjak etc instantly satiate these cravings, provide essential fats to the body and help in keeping it warm.

 Mytholgically ‘Makar Sankranti‘ is a festival dedicated to Lord Surya (Sun).
 It is believed that this day marks the end of winter season and from now onwards days will start getting longer.
 There is also a famous Hindi proverb ‘Til Chatke, Jada Satke’ which hints at the same phenomenon.

 As a child I have been part of a big joint family where every festival and season was celebrated with great zeal.
 During the cold month of January and specially on ‘Sakat’, I remember my mother and aunts making ‘Tilkut’ by crushing roasted sesame seeds (til) along with shakkar (also known as khaand, a form of natural brown sugar).
-It was crushed in a iron ‘Mamjista‘ (a kind of mortar and pestle) which was quite heavy for us to handle.
-With the arrival of modern kitchen gadgets, this work is now done in a grinding jar.

-- Til (Sesame seeds)-1 + 1/4 cup
+- Til (Sesame seeds)- 1 + 1/4 cup

-- Gud (Jaggery)- 3/4 cup
+- Gud (Jaggery Powder)- 3/4 cup

-- Chopped Cashews- 8 to 10
+- Chopped Cashews- 8 to 10 (optional)

 - Elaichi Powder (Cardamom)- 1/2 tsp